drj11/drj11.github.io/2017-07-11/harbison-and-steele.md

 but also because the standard was standardising existing common behavour of implementations).
 So there was a light before the dawn.
-(admittedly, there were also clouds after the dawn, vendors dragging their heels and support for older systems meant that we were still discussing in 1995 if we should write C for "pre ANSI" compilers).
+Admittedly, there were also clouds after the dawn, vendors dragging their heels and support for older systems meant that we were still discussing in 1995 if we should write C for "pre ANSI" compilers)

 In 2002 (when this edition was published) we should have been proposing that